TaoChenOSU/ARC/README.md

 1. Navigate to the work space where you put the AutoRally package.
 And then go to the `src/autorally` directory.

-  **NOTE**: All files/folders modified and provided by ARC are found in the arc_autorally folder.
+  **NOTE**: All files/folders modified and provided by ARC for AutoRally are found in the arc_autorally folder.

 1. Under autorally_description/urdf, replace the `autoRallyPlatform.urdf.xacro` file with file of the same name that we provide.